Table of Content

 BMW applies AI to identify micro-defects in welds during vehicle assembly.
 These models catch microscopic defects that would otherwise go unnoticed or require manual rechecks.
 Fewer errors during production lead to lower warranty costs, stronger brand trust, and faster assembly.
 AI here does not just improve quality, it protects long-term profitability.

 Netflix may be the poster child for AI-driven personalization, but what often gets missed is how that AI also helps them greenlight new content.
-It’s AI recommendation engine is powered by deep learning models that suggest what to watch based on your activity, pause patterns, and even scrolling behavior.
+It’s AI recommendation system is powered by deep learning models that suggest what to watch based on your activity, pause patterns, and even scrolling behaviour.
 They also use viewing data to decide which shows to produce or cancel.

 AI keeps subscribers engaged while also guiding multimillion-dollar content investments.
 It’s both customer experience and strategic forecasting rolled into one.